 The biggest piece here to remember is that there are professionals out there to walk you through your situation.
 Suffering from any depressive disorder is painful, difficult, and can leave us feeling hopeless.
 Nobody has to go it alone.
-There are people willing to guide you through finding treatment, but first you need to ask for help.
+There are people willing to guide you through finding treatment, but first, you need to ask for help.
 Although it may not feel like it, depression can be treated.
 It may take a little time to find the best treatment, but there are many methods out there.
-Reach out and get the help you need and deserve.
+Reach out to Elevation Behavioral Health and get the help you need and deserve.